jlhood/chime-ice-breaker/README.md

 ### Chime Webhook URL

 To create a Chime Webhook URL for your Chime room using the Chime client application, click on the gear icon in the upper right corner of your Chime room and select "Manage webhooks and bots".
-Note, you must be an administrator of the Chime room to seet this option.
+Note, you must be an administrator of the Chime room to set this option.

 ![webhook setup 1](https://github.com/jlhood/chime-ice-breaker/raw/master/images/webhook-setup-1.png)